Greens Workshops: Holiday Skills Sought and Taught!

 Garden Club Membership

-Membership in the Garden Club is open to all Museum members and guests are welcome to attend any function.
+Membership in the Garden Club is open to all Museum members; in other words, anyone is welcome to join.
+Guests are welcome to attend any function.
 By becoming a member of the Garden Club you have the opportunity to meet new people, have a great time while learning, and support the Museum, all while expanding the community’s knowledge of horticulture.
-If you are interested in becoming a member of the Garden Club, please e-mail us or call 301-774-0022 (x104) for more information.
+If you are interested in becoming a member of the Garden Club, please e-mail us or call 301-774-0022 (x 104) for more information.

 About Mary Rice